kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ## Setting the Boot Options
 ---
-In order to decrypt the disks and mount the "root" subvolume to /, we need to set a few kernel options in our boot loader configuration.
-The specifics may be slightly different, depending on your choice of bootloader, but generally there is an "options" line in the configuration for each boot entry.
+In order to decrypt the disks and mount the "root" subvolume to /, you need to set a few kernel options in your boot loader configuration.
+The specifics may be slightly different depending on your choice of bootloader, but generally there is an "options" line in the configuration for each boot entry.

-To unlock the encrypted LUKS containers, we use the `cryptdevice=` and `cryptdevice2=` (and any additional) options from our encrypt hooks.
+To unlock the encrypted LUKS containers, use the `cryptdevice=` and `cryptdevice2=` (and any additional) options from your encrypt hooks.
 The format for this option is

 {% highlight text %}